vanderkyl/Band-Of-Ideas/README.md

 6. [Contributing]()

 ---
+We want to know more about you, your previous work and what Band Of Ideas moto represents to you?
 ## Description
 Band Of Ideas is an interactive intuitive environment for like-minded artists and musicians to meet, inspire, create and collaborate on eachother's unique ideas and abilities.